Curvature Perturbations from First-Order Phase Transitions: Implications to Black Holes and Gravitational Waves

 where we have neglected the primordial curvature perturbations (i.e.~generated during inflation), which we assume to be small at these scales.
-For more details on cosmological perturbation theory, we refer the reader to the companion paper \cite{inprep} or Refs.~\cite{Kodama:1984ziu,Mukhanov:1990me,Mukhanov:2005sc,Baumann:2022mni,Peter:2013avv}.
+For more details on cosmological perturbation theory, we refer the reader to the Supplemental Material (SuM) or Refs.~\cite{Kodama:1984ziu,Mukhanov:1990me,Mukhanov:2005sc,Baumann:2022mni,Peter:2013avv}.

-In the spatially-flat gauge, constant-time hypersurfaces are flat $ds^2\big|_{\eta={\rm const.}}=-a^2dx^2$.
+In the spatially-flat gauge, constant-time hypersurfaces are unperturbed $ds^2\big|_{\eta={\rm const.}}=-a^2dx^2$.
 This is particularly convenient since by plugging Eq.~\eqref{eq:delta_nad_FOPT_main} into Eq.~\eqref{eq:SF_continuity_prelude}, we get a perturbation equation

 which coincides with the background equation in Eq.~\eqref{eq:bkg_continuity} in the super-Hubble limit $k\ll \mathcal{H}$.
 Hence, in the spatially-flat gauge and in the super-Hubble limit, different patches evolve as distinct FLRW universes \cite{Wands:2000dp}, and we can identify